seanorama/masterclass/security-advanced/README.md

 Run below on only Ambari node:

-1. Add your AD properties as defaults for Ambari LDAP sync
+- Add your AD properties as defaults for Ambari LDAP sync into ambari.properties

   ```
 ad_dc="ad01.lab.hortonworks.net"